Janik333/negative-space/README.md

 A University project I created in 2015.<br/>
 Made in GameMaker

-The actual main objective was to produce a report of the development of this game, that report can be found on the root (Black and White World Game.pdf)
+The actual main objective of the assingment was to produce a report of the development of this game, that report can be found on the root (Black and White World Game.pdf)

-Commentary playthrough (recorded in 2019):<br/>
+Commentary playthrough:<br/>
 https://youtu.be/HzXjLttYBNs

 # Controls